ArunGovil/ShareNotesApp/README.md

 `npm install`

-Connect your virtual device and start the app
+Start the npm server

 `npm start`

+Connect your virtual/physical device and start the app

+`npx react-native run-android